 COVID-19 & Face Masks

-Many people are using face masks to prevent catching or passing on COVID-19.
+Many people use face masks to prevent catching or passing on COVID-19.
 There is a lot of information on how to prevent the virus.
-Effective strategies include: staying 1.5 metres apart by physical distancing, frequently washing hands, and staying home when you feel unwell.
 Face coverings, such as masks, add an additional protective physical barrier to protect you and those around you.

 TIPS WHEN USING A MASK